Siguranța: History

-Created in 1908, in the aftermath of a major peasant revolt, it acted as a political police, supervising, infiltrating and trying to dismantle political groupings considered undesirable by the Romanian governments.
-Changing its structure several times during the first half of the 20th century, it was ultimately disbanded in 1948, when Romania became a people's republic.
-Siguranța's role, as well as a large part of its employees, were integrated into the newly founded Department of State Security ("Securitate").
+Created in 1908, in the aftermath of a major peasant revolt, it acted as a political police, monitoring, infiltrating and trying to dismantle political groupings considered undesirable by the government.
+Changing its structure several times during the first half of the 20th century, it was disbanded in 1948, when Romania became a people's republic.
+Siguranța's role, as well as many of its employees, were integrated into the newly founded Department of State Security ("Securitate").

 Around 1924, Siguranța secret intelligence assassinated a leader of the militant wing of the Romanian Communist Party.
 The victim was also the brother of dedicated Communist Elizaveta Zarubina, soon to become one of the USSR's most crucial agents.
 A secret policeman came to her apartment in Bucharest later the same year to arrest her; he was subsequently shot by Zarubina, attracting the attention of top Soviet intelligence officials.